FxSchrauber/OLD_Code_for_developing_Lightworks_effects/Remote_control/Receiver/receiving.md

       If Status Channel >= 0.001 then step = 1 (this line then performs the adjustment `*2 -1`)
       If the Status = 0.0 (no remote control) then this line then performs the adjustment `*2 -0`
       This prevents the receive value 0 in -1 from being changed.
-      In the future, it would be better to send only absolute values on the RGA channels,
-      and to set a status value in the blue channel for negative values (transmitter and receiver side).

  2. The value of  "Ch" (receiving channel) is only passed to sub macros